emmachollet/ComparSDMsQuantifOverfitSuppInterpr_DataPackage/README.md

 The input data is already pre-processed (pre-processing information available upon request).
 - The macroinvertebrate dataset comes from the MIDAT database, run by info fauna CSCF (Centre Suisse de Cartographie de la Faune) & karch.
 It consists of 2729 observations of the presence [1] and absence [0] of 60 taxa taken at 1802 different sites covering the whole of Switzerland.
-- The environmental dataset consists of nine environmental factors selected based on expert knowledge and previous studies (see Manuscript for more details).
+- The environmental dataset consists of nine environmental factors selected and calculated based on expert knowledge and previous studies (see Manuscript for more details).
 They are derived from the Swiss Federal Office for the Environment (water quality monitoring data, hydrological data, hydromorphological data, land use data), the Swiss Federal Office of Topography (topographical data), and the Swiss Federal Statistical Office (population statistics).

 -----------------------------------------------------------------------------------------------------------------------------------